 PLASTIC SOUP FOUNDATION

 In 2018 I was invited to become an ambassador and content creator for Plastic Soup Foundation (PSF).
 A role in which I have learned a lot and still do.
 But I am not a scientist, nor an investigative journalist who knows everything about plastic pollution.
-I humbly try to do my best to change my behaviour.
+What I am is an allround mediamaker that does his best to change his behaviour.
 On account of myself and the world around me.

 That is why PSF and I created the character of George.
 George tries to make the right plastic free decisions and takes the viewer along on his journey.
 George will be a returning character in several campaigns and social media channels, such as the Plastic Health Channel or the My Little Plastic Footprint App.

 See below how George handles it.
-In this video he talks about how to reduce plastic pollution in your own house.
+In this video he talks about how to reduce plastic pollution in your home.
 Freddie Mercury tribute & lipstick💄 included!

 I WANT TO BREAK FREE FROM YOUR LIES